I have built my PC and learnt some information that I want to put here. I could be wrong so please research each point on your own before using it.

-My advice is to aim for a good air flow closed case.
-It is the best balanced for temperature and dust management.
+My advice is to aim for a good air flow.

 Cases are often built to fit multiple size mainboards, so some standoffs need to be removed.
-Look at your mainboard, see how many standoffs needed then only leave the necessary ones in the case.
-Do not leave unused standoffs, they will increase the risk of electricity shortage.
+See how many standoffs needed and leave only used standoffs, to migrate the risk of electricity shortage.

 Hope the information here helps you!